 I learned early on in this hobby that I needed to find a way to homebrew more beer without taking time away from other areas of life.
 I adopted a technique that

-Photo courtesy of O.H.S.O.
-Brewery In order to think big, you need to start small.
-That is the prevalent thinking for many of today’s commercial brewers who frequently utilize pilot systems as
+In order to think big, you need to start small.
+That is the prevalent thinking for many of today’s commercial brewers who frequently utilize pilot systems as the brewhouse starting point.
+Pilot

 If you find yourself in need of more homebrew it is time to start brewing bigger batches.
 If you’re ready to “go Big,” Here is how to go beyond the basic homebrew